Towards a possible solution to the Hubble tension with Horndeski gravity: Introduction

-In the former case, one disregards the cosmological constant $\Lambda$ and instead introduces a scalar field that mimics the dynamical dark energy, thereby leading to the late-time accelerated expansion.
+In the former case, one disregards the cosmological constant $\Lambda$ and instead introduces a scalar field that mimics the dynamical dark energy, thereby leading to the late time accelerated expansion.
 On the other hand, a modification of the underlying gravitational theory is usually done by introducing some extra degrees of freedom (DoF) in addition to Einstein's gravity or GR.
 One of the ways to manifest this is via the scalar-tensor theories of gravity \cite{Fujii:2003pa} wherein the extra DoF are mixed with curvature, and on subjecting the action to a conformal transformation, they get non-minimally coupled with the matter.
 The idea is that one should be able to make use of such modified gravity theories to generate extra DoF that mimic the late time acceleration at large scales and hence resolve the problems that the $\Lambda$CDM model faces.
-However, with respect to the local measurements, these DoF should be suppressed so that Einstein's gravity, which agrees very well with observations, becomes the underlying gravitational theory.
-The required local suppression of the degrees of freedom is done via various screening mechanisms such as the chameleon \cite{Khoury:2003rn} and the Vainshtein mechanisms \cite{Vainshtein:1972sx}.
+However, with respect to the local measurements, these DoF should be suppressed so that Einstein's gravity, which agrees very well with observations, becomes the underlying theory of gravity.
+The required suppression of such extra DoF so as to be consistent with local measurements is usually achieved via various screening mechanisms such as the chameleon \cite{Khoury:2003rn} and the Vainshtein mechanisms \cite{Vainshtein:1972sx}.